Indentured servitude: Caribbean

 Slaves having a stick fight.
 A white indentured servant is standing on the left.

 In 1643, the European population of Barbados was 37,200 (86% of the population).
 During the Wars of the Three Kingdoms, at least 10,000 Irish and some Scottish and English prisoners of war were transported as indentured laborers to the colonies.

-A half million Europeans went as indentured servants to the Caribbean (primarily the English-speaking islands of the Caribbean) before 1840.
+Approximately 500,000 Europeans migrated as indentured servants to the Caribbean (primarily the English-speaking islands of the Caribbean) before 1840.

 In 1838, with the abolition of slavery at its onset, the British were in the process of transporting a million Indians out of India and into the Caribbean to take the place of the recently freed Africans (freed in 1833) in indentureship.
 Women, looking for what they believed would be a better life in the colonies, were specifically sought after and recruited at a much higher rate than men due to the high population of men already in the colonies.
-However, women had to prove their status as single and eligible to emigrate, as married women could not leave without their husbands.
+Women had to prove their status as single and eligible to emigrate, as married women could not leave without their husbands.
 Many women seeking escape from abusive relationships were willing to take that chance.
 The Indian Immigration Act of 1883 prevented women from exiting India as widowed or single in order to escape.

 Arrival in the colonies brought unexpected conditions of poverty, homelessness, and little to no food as the high numbers of emigrants overwhelmed the small villages and flooded the labor market.
 Many were forced into signing labor contracts that exposed them to the hard field labor on the plantation.
-Additionally, on arrival to the plantation, single women were 'assigned' a man as they were not allowed to live alone.
-The subtle difference between slavery and indenture-ship is best seen here as women were still subjected to the control of the plantation owners as well as their newly assigned 'partner'.
+Additionally, on arrival to the plantation, single women were "assigned" a man as they were not allowed to live alone.
+The subtle difference between slavery and indentureship is best seen here as women were still subjected to the control of the plantation owners as well as their newly assigned "partners".